WordPress/openverse/docs/projects/templates/project-update.md

 ### Blockers

 <!-- List any blockers for the week: any upcoming concerns which need to be
-addresed.
+addressed.
 Please @ anyone who may be qualified to resolve these blockers.
 The more proactive you are about potential solutions the quicker we can make eliminate these blockers. -->